arron21/airintrees2/content/covid-19-corona-and-our-way-of-life.md

 +++
 date = 2020-04-26T07:00:00Z
-draft = true
 title = "Covid 19, Corona, and Our Way of Life"

 +++
-I should have written this back in February when news of Covid-19 was starting to become more serious.
+I should have written this back in February, when the COVID-19 crisis began to worsen.

-I believe it is best if we start to accept that as a species:
+Regardless, as a species I believe it is in our best interest to accept the following realities:

-Our way of life is going to change drastically.
+our way of life is going to change drastically;

-Our government (USA) is not prepared to operate in this type of socio-economic culture.
+The United States government is not optimized or prepared to function in the socio-economic culture presented by a pandemic;

-It will take a least 1 year for things to even begin to "get back to normal".
+it will take a least one year for things to even begin to "go back to normal."

-We were told very clearly early on that the typical time-frame for developing a vaccine takes about 1 year.
-Unless there is some miracle and some corners cut in the development of the vaccine.
+We have been told very clearly that the typical time-frame for developing a vaccine takes about one year, unless there is some miracle, and/or some cut-corners in the development of a vaccine.

-There are only 2 ways we will approach any sort of previous normalcy.
+There are only 2 ways we will approach anything resembling our former normalcy:

-1: mandatory 100% quarantine for 3 weeks and complete shutdown.
-Only specific government officials are allows to deliver food/necessary goods to those who need them.
-After 3 weeks we determine who is sick and who is not.
-Then the sick are put on house arrests and we continue to provide for them until they are well.

-\#1 is extremely difficult and highly unlikely in the USA
+1. A mandatory 100% quarantine for 3 weeks, and complete shutdown.
+In this model, only specific government officials would be authorized to deliver food/necessary goods to those who need them.
+After 3 weeks, we would then determine who is sick and who is not; the ill would put on house arrests, and we would continue to provide for them until they are well; this model is extremely difficult, and highly unlikely in the USA.

-2: Self Isolate until a vaccine is developed.
-This is closer to what is currently happening, except that there are people who are not self isolating, which will just create more cases and deaths.
+2: Self-isolate until a vaccine is developed.
+This option is closer to what is currently happening in most countries; unfortunately there are people who are not self isolating, which has, and will continue to create more cases and deaths.

-The numbers do not lie and the number of cases world wide are going to increase, if you go out, you are risking the life of your neighbor.
+The numbers do not lie and the number of cases world wide are going to continue to increase; if you go out, you are risking the life of your neighbor.

-The amount of protests and lack of respect for this virus is incredible.
+In that light, the amount of protests and lack of respect for this virus is astounding; the USA response to it-

-The USA response to it is absolutely flabbergasting.
+absolutely flabbergasting.

 I hope everyone stays safe, stays inside, and respects the fight we still have ahead.

-You can't fight hand to hand with a virus, we have to play by it's rules.
+The bottom-line is this: you can't fight hand to hand with a virus; we have to play by it's rules.

 Now is the time to demand the government help us...

-The People.
+We, the people.

-Too long have we operated in such a specific mode as a country.
-Now that we have had such a drastic socio-economic kick in the ass, we are unable to bounce back due to the strict reliance on how our economy has operated for so long.
-We must demand that our government support its people during this time.
-We must adopt a new mode of economy and of life, at least until we are certain no more lives are at risk.
+Too long have we operated in outdated modes as a country.
+Now with such a drastic socio-economic kick in the ass, we are unable to bounce back due to our economies strict reliance on archaic operations.
+We must demand that our government support its people during this time; we must adopt a new, optimized economy, and way of life; at least until we are certain no more lives are at risk.